Financial Advisor Gopi Vungarala sells $190 million in non-traded REITs and BDCs to Native American Tribe

 Purshe Kaplan Sterling allegedly failed to identify that more than 200 of the tribe’s purchases were eligible for volume discounts.
 Vungarala’s commissions would have been reduced to approximately $6 million if the tribe had received the discounts for which it was eligible.
 Purportedly, Vungarala misrepresented to the firm that the tribe did not want to receive the volume discounts.

 According to FINRA BrokerCheck, Vungarala was registered with Purshe Kaplan Sterling Investments in Midland, MI from December 2007 until he was discharged in February 2017.

 The FINRA complaint was filed in February 2016.
 The charges alleged in the same complaint against Gopi Vungarala, the tribe’s registered representative at the firm, are ongoing.

 Brokerage firms are required to adequately supervise their agents to ensure they are complying with FINRA rules and they can held responsible for any losses in a FINRA arbitration claim if it is determined that they failed to properly supervise their agent.

-This information is provided by The White Law Group, a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+This information is provided by The White Law Group, a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois.
 For more information on The White Law Group, visit https://whitesecuritieslaw.com.